What the armed forces covenant is, when the new covenant duty applies and how it affects the housing rights of veterans.

 The covenant aims to ensure that members of the armed forces are not disadvantaged for their service but does not guarantee preferential treatment.
 The covenant acknowledges that special provision might be justified in some cases, but this is at the discretion of the specific organisation.

-Employing a dedicated veterans housing officer is one way an authority might ensure that the principles of the covenant are considered when processing homelessness applications.
+Employing a dedicated veterans housing officer or armed forces champion is one way a local authority can ensure that the principles of the covenant are considered when processing homelessness applications.

 The armed forces covenant and social housing allocations